 In the retirement industry, there’s focus on many aspects of security.
 Here are some examples of what we do.

 - Third-party verification.
 Checks and balances are important.
-An independent auditing firm reviews and evaluates our security measures on an ongoing basis and publishes its findings in a System and Organization Controls 2 (SOC2) report.
-The report covers controls related to security, confidentiality and availability of customer data.
-It confirms we’re helping fiduciaries meet their responsibilities.2
+An independent auditing firm reviews and evaluates our data security controls on an ongoing basis and publishes its findings in a System and Organization Controls 2 (SOC2) report.
+The report covers controls related to security, confidentiality, and availability of customer data.
+It confirms we’re helping fiduciaries meet their responsibilities.1

 - Customer protection.
-Security requires partnership, and we encourage our customers to help keep their accounts secure.
+Security requires teamwork, and we encourage our customers to help keep their account access secure.
 For retirement plan customers, we offer a customer protection guarantee.
-If they take three steps to protect their employer-sponsored retirement accounts and there’s unauthorized activity, we’ll reimburse the accounts.3
+If they take three steps to protect their employer-sponsored retirement accounts and there’s unauthorized activity, we’ll reimburse the accounts.2

 - Online account security.
 Companies can help by requiring two-factor authentication and strong passwords.
 DALBAR, a financial services research firm, recently reviewed retirement plan providers’ requirements for plan participants’ passwords, and Principal ranked number two.4